BearWare/TeamTalk5Setup/Manual/server.md

 installation.
 If the server is installed there will be a folder called "TeamTalk NT Service" in the "TeamTalk 5" program group of Windows' start-menu.

+## TeamTalk Console Server

+To start the TeamTalk Console Server click "TeamTalk 5 Console Server" in the TeamTalk 5 program group.
+This will bring up a console window where you're asked if you want to configure the TeamTalk server.

+Unlike the [TeamTalk NT service](@ref ntservice) the Windows console server doesn't require administrator access because all settings for the server will be saved in your home-directory:\verbatim c:\Users\USERNAME\AppData\Roaming\BearWare.dk\tt5srv.xml
+\endverbatim

 ## Installing the TeamTalk Server as an NT service {#ntservice}